chipcullen/chipcullen_com/src/posts/layer-cake-design-pattern.md

 - They tend to end up forming long pages with a lot of scrolling.
 I personally don't mind this - I think users are by and large comfortable with scrolling.
 - "Related" content pieces are harder to present 'right next to' a main piece of content.
 - Maintaining a consistent layout involves a bit more planning and manual adjustment.

-Have you used this design pattern?
-What worked well for you?
-What didn't?
-Let me know with a comment!